 We are required to make changes to minimize person to person contact.
 Such things as our glass milk jugs we have used for years have been replaced with individual mini-cup creamers, individual sugar packets, etc. Anyone that has stayed with us before will know that we have been making changes over the years to reduce our plastic use, recyclables, and our trash.
 We have taken the pledge with our local Climate to Thrive.
 This pledge commits us to reducing our carbon footprint on this island.
 But at this time we have to think about your health and safety.

 Our second favorite eating time of the day.
 In the foreseeable future we will not be able to do our usual spread with cookies, muffins, beloved Rum Balls, and homemade lemonade.
 We are individually wrapping up the Cookie of the Day and leaving them out for you in the sunporch/breakfast room for you to partake.

 In accordance with the CDC guidelines and Loding Professional Associations (i.e. AHLA) we will not do doing daily housekeeping unless specifically requested by the guest.
 This is to protect you from contamination from our staff but also to protect our staff from unnecessary exposure.
 Don't want room service but need a towel refresh?
 No problem...We will leave whatever you need refreshed outside of your door.

-If you have stayed with us before you know that Cleaning was already a HUGE part of daily life around here.
+If you have stayed with us before you know that cleaning was already a HUGE part of daily life around here.
 We have really high standards of cleanliness.
-But will be stepping up the disinfecting of high touch areas such as knobs, switches, handrails, coffee and water dispensers.
+But will continue to step up the disinfection of high touch areas such as knobs, switches, handrails, coffee and water dispensers.

 Extra pillows and blankets stored in the guest room closets will be removed and available upon guest request